 Identifying State Leak Signatures #

 Look for DOM elements retaining stale data or unexpected network requests firing on test start.
 Use browser memory snapshots and performance traces to track object retention across test boundaries.
 Compare heap allocations before and after each spec execution to isolate retention spikes.
+In Playwright, the --trace flag captures network and DOM activity per test; in Cypress, the command log shows requests that fire outside of intercept scopes.

 Isolating the Leak Source #